 - 1.1.
 This paragraph regulates the manner in which the initial appointments to the Board shall be made.
-Thereafter, upon any further appointment being required (whether of a successor or additional Member) the terms of paragraph 7 (further appointments) shall apply. - 1.2.
-The appointment of the first Chair of the Board together with at least 4 initial other Members shall follow a fair and open process, to be conducted in the manner, and by the persons, described in this paragraph, and paragraphs 2 (appointments committee) 3 (criteria for appointment) and 4 (commissioner for public appointments). - 1.3.
-The responsibility for identifying and thereafter appointing the Chair of the Board shall be that of an Appointments Committee, constituted in accordance with paragraph 2, and the Appointments Committee shall ensure that the Chair is identified and appointed first, before the appointment of any other Members of the Board. - 1.4.
+Thereafter, upon any further appointment being required (whether of a successor or additional Member), the terms of paragraph 7 (further appointments) shall apply. - 1.2.
+The appointment of the first Chair of the Board together with at least 4 initial other Members shall follow a fair open and merit-based process, to be conducted in the manner, and by the persons, described in this paragraph, and paragraphs 2 (appointments committee), 3 (criteria for appointment) and 4 (commissioner for public appointments). - 1.3.
+The responsibility for identifying and thereafter appointing the Chair of the Board shall be that of an independent Appointments Committee, constituted in accordance with paragraph 2.
+This Appointments Committee shall ensure that the Chair is identified and appointed first, before the appointment of any other Members of the Board. - 1.4.
 The other initial Members of the Board shall be identified and appointed by the Appointments Committee, acting together with the Chair of the Board.
+It will be the responsibility of the Chair of the Board, once identified, to decide how many initial Members (being at least 4 and no more than 8) shall be appointed under this paragraph.

-2. Appointments Committee [subject to approval of CPA]
+2. Appointments Committee